Sweat Bees, also known as Halictid Bees, are one of the largest families of bees and are from the family Halictidae.

-Scientifically named Halictidae, there are over 4,000 species of Halictid Bees.
-They are so diverse that they vary in behavior, size, shape, and color.
+The family Halictidae is a diverse group with over 4,000 bee species.
+They are so diverse that these species vary in behavior, size, shape, and color.

 What are Sweat Bees?

 This bee family comprises solitary, semi-social, and social bees.